sydnivraam/SydBot-baseline/README.md

 Retrieve your client ID by registering an app at https://dev.twitch.tv/ using the bot's Twitch account.

 Oauth token can be retrieved by using a link such as the following and entering your client ID in the appropriate place as well as your redirect URI (I just use localhost).
+You must be signed into Twitch AS THE BOT ACCOUNT in order to retrieve the token, not your regular Twitch account that the bot is being run for.
 ```
 https://id.twitch.tv/oauth2/authorize
     ?response_type=token